 A thorough prostate evaluation must be conducted before beginning therapy.

-A Veteran's Administration study published in JAMA in November 2013, suggested that testosterone therapy may raise the risk of heart-related events.
+Several studies published in 2013and 2014 suggested that testosterone therapy may raise the risk of heart-related events.

 Randomized trials were recommended to further elucidate this potential risk.